 Simulation results

 The proposed method is integrated on VTM2.0.1.
 All tests were conducted under the common test condition [1].
 The size threshold is set according to the picture size, as listed in Table 2.
-Table 3 shows the simulation results of the proposed method.
+Table 3 shows the simulation results of the proposed method applied onto merge mode but without affine merge.
+Table 4 shows the simulation results of the proposed method applied onto merge mode including affine merge mode.

 It is also possible to signal the size threshold in sequence parameter set (SPS), picture parameter set (PPS), or slice header and make the settings in Table 2 to become encoder-only.
 It is believed that the BD-rate impact of explicit signaling the size threshold is negligible.